StefanGrimminck/ES6-T62/assignment3/paper_old.md

 ```
 Now we have an `i2c address`, a `base_address` and a r/w option.
 These parameters are used to populate `i2c_buf`.
-Where i2c_buf[0] is our base address and other spaces in the buffer are populated with:
+Where i2c_buf[0] is our base address and other spaces in the buffer are populated with the values:
 ```c
 for(i; i < (argc - 4); i++){
         i2c_buf[i+1] = (uint8_t)strtoul(argv[i+4], NULL, 16);
         printf("register %i = %x \n", i, i2c_buf[i+1]);
     }
 ```
-**TODO: EXPLAIN WHAT HAPPENS HERE!**

 If the user specifies he wants to write to a certain address the following function is called:
 ```c